Prag8855/aab/content/glossary/Steuerklasse.md

 | IV        | Married couples when both spouses work. |
 | V         | If you are married, and your spouse is in tax class III. |
 | VI        | Worker who receives a wage from multiple employers.
 You a pay much more [salary tax](/glossary/Einkommensteuer).
 If you don't have a [tax ID](/glossary/Steueridentifikationsnummer) yet, your employer might put you in this tax class. |

+If you are self-employed, you usually don't have a tax class, because you don't pay salary tax.

 **[How taxes work in Germany ➞](/tools/tax-calculator#the-taxes-you-pay-in-germany)**